Highland Railway Drummond 0-6-0 Class: Construction

-The first six (nos.
+The first six (Nos.
 134 to 139) were built by Dübs and Company in 1900.
 These had inside bearing double bogie tenders, rather like the watercart designs brother Dugald was supplying on the London and South Western Railway.
 These were later transferred to C and U class (Ben) locomotives.

-Four more (nos.
+Four more (Nos.
 18 to 21) were supplied by Dübs in 1902.
-These omitted the watercart tenders but had another Drummond family speciality – cross water tubes in the firebox.
-No 21 is recorded as retaining this boiler in unmodified form until 1934.
+These lacked the watercart tenders but had cross water tubes in the firebox.
+No. 21 is recorded as retaining this boiler in unmodified form until 1934.

-A final pair (nos.
-36 and 55) were built by the North British Locomotive Company in 1907.
+A final pair (Nos.
+36 and 55) was built by the North British Locomotive Company in 1907.

 Transfer to LMS

-All passed into London Midland and Scottish Railway (LMS) ownership in 1923.
-The first was withdrawn in 1936.
+All passed into London, Midland and Scottish Railway (LMS) ownership in 1923.
+The first was withdrawn in 1936, but all others stayed in service until 10 years later.

 Transfer to BR

 Seven survived into British Railways (BR) ownership in 1948.
-The last was withdrawn in 1952.
+The last was withdrawn and scrapped in 1952.